Saturday, July 18, 2015

 In 2007, Audrey Heard, Lana Orphanides, Judith Winder and Millie Carlson started Art on Groton Bank with 14 exhibitors.
 The idea was to give regional artists a congenial space to show and sell their work and mingle with each other and the art-inspired public, bringing the arts to Groton City through participation and education.

-Since then, this arts festival has attracted hundreds of artists to the Bill Memorial Library grounds next to the Groton Monument on the third Saturday in July.
-In 2010, more than 40 artists and artisans participated.
+Since then, this arts festival has attracted hundreds of artists to the grounds of the Bill Memorial Library, next to the Groton Monument, on the third Saturday in July.
+In 2014, 17 artists and artisans participated.